Driving in Prague and the Czech Republic

 Zero Tolerance for Drinking and Driving

 The legal driving age in the Czech Republic is 18.
 You are required to have a zero blood alcohol level when driving.
 Remember this if you are driving in the early morning after a heavy previous night.
-Breath testing is quite rare (in the old days the police would smell your breath and it would go one of two ways – 1) You pay a hefty fine i.e. 5000Kc and then they go or 2) it’s off to the police station).
+Breath testing is now standard even in a random stop (in the old days the police would smell your breath and it would go one of two ways – 1) You pay a hefty fine i.e. 5000Kc and then they go or 2) it’s off to the police station).
 Take my advice, pay the money, do not ask for a receipt, walk away from the car and find a hotel for the night.

 Since July 2006 all vehicles are required to drive with lights on.
 This raised questions like “which lights?”.
 For new cars this means driving lights.
 For older cars it is generally accepted that this means “dipped headlights” which also means that your rear lights will be on as well.